MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 ms.collection: M365-identity-device-management
 ---

-# Filter reports and troubleshooting in Microsoft Endpoint Manager
+# Filter reports and troubleshooting in Microsoft Intune

 When you create an app, compliance policy, or configuration profile, you assign the policy to groups (users or devices).
 When you assign the app or policy, you can also use filters.
 For example, you can assign policies to Windows 10/11 devices running a specific OS version.
 For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).